TonyRaccoon/Achievement-Announcer/README.md

-achievement-announcer
+Achievement Announcer
 =====================

-World of Warcraft addon that announces to desired channels (party, guild, etc.) whenever you get an achievement
+A World of Warcraft addon that announces to desired channels (party, raid, etc.) whenever you get an achievement